lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Magical Contracts.md

 which both parties may or may not have any power imbalance at all, but which old nephil families have learned, generally the hard way, usually caries particularly harsh penalties.
-One rather famous (in nephilim society) example of in recent times comes from magical Britian.
-A SSM event occurred between then 13 year old Pollux Black and his cousin Irma Crabbe.[^230711-1] These two families with their history of dark dealings rightly feared the immaginations that the children might have had in creating penalties for their ill-defined contract.
+One rather famous (in nephilim society) example of in recent times comes from magical Britain.
+A SSM event occurred between then 13 year old Pollux Black and his cousin Irma Crabbe.[^230711-1] These two families with their history of dark dealings rightly feared the imaginations that the children might have had in creating penalties for their ill-defined contract.
 Neither family wanted to risk these possibilities.

 This contract is famous in part due to the ages of the two contractees - both